 “Worked with a client’s finance team and didn’t even seem mad about it.”

-If you would like to read more in-depth explorations of some of the themes above, head over to TL;DR. We serve up something fresh every couple of weeks.
+If you would like to read more in-depth explorations of some of the themes above, head over to our blog.
+We serve up something fresh every couple of weeks.